Kevin Quigley is searching for 100,000 people.

 It’s this understanding of the world that propels Peace Corps alumni to attempt to influence legislation.
 But the task of gaining influence through numbers isn’t easily accomplished.

 Of the 100,000 missing names, the association only has e-mails for half of those.
 No interns have been recruited or extra hands hired to track down the remainder; instead the staff is slowly but surely gathering names of the lost ones through electronic smoke signals and a worldwide game of telephone.

 “It’s going to take the whole community to succeed,” Quigley says.
 And the whole community is pitching in.
 The association has about 140 member groups that are broken down by either the country where members served or their current location.
 The groups are a starting point for Quigley’s staff to find members who have yet to register.
 Some of these groups spent 2011 tracking down names; they found 6,000 to 7,000 within the year.

 Those numbers are encouraging to Quigley, but he still has a lofty goal to reach.
 The association may not know the names of half the agency’s past volunteers, but it’s evident that the Peace Corps has a way of uniting people.
 Quigley believes that 1.3 million people in more than 80 countries celebrated the Peace Corps’ 50th anniversary in 2011.

 “Our community loves to get together and share stories,” he says.
 “When they find other [Peace Corps] people, there’s this affinity because we share some common experiences and some worldview regardless of when or where you served or what you did.”

-This article appears in the Jan.
-31, 2012, edition of National Journal Daily.
+This article appears in the January 31, 2012, edition of NJ Daily.